Performance CDI for China Gas/ Grubee/ Happy Times Engine

 Click here for more examples of timing curves.

 Recently I became aware of the GP version of the RS125 with a modified intake system of a rotary valve in place of a reed valve.
 Unusually it had a very advanced ignition curve.
 Why I think it's that way is it needs to be more advanced because without the extra turbulence created by the reed valve the fuel/air mixture needs more time to fully burn.
 So this would apply to piston port only intakes such as what the stock Grubee engine has.
-So for stock Grubee engines the only downfall for the stock CDI is it's a bit weak and the timing doesn't retard past 3500 RPM.
+So for stock Grubee engines the only downfall for the stock CDI is it's a bit weak and the timing doesn't retard past its 3500 RPM peak.
 Anyway now my performance CDI allows a good amount of timing advance for piston port only intakes, as well as selectable amounts of retard for engines with reed valve.
 Max timing now is adjustable from 20.5°BTDC to 24°BTDC. (see graphs) In case you're wondering about how late in the RPM range the RSA125 starts to retard, that is normal for very high reving engines.
 Max RPM for a stock Grubee is only 6000.
+(I say "Grubee" instead of motorized bicycle engine because that is the original engine imported into USA for motorized bicycles.)

 Anyone after better performance usually ups the compression of the engine also.
 But unfortunately if you don't also increase the ignition coil voltage you could be causing more erratic running because higher compression makes it harder to consistently ignite the fuel/air mixture unless you also increase voltage available to the spark plug.
 Here is a graph showing the relationship.
 (10 bar pressure is equal to 145psi at sea level.)
 A 25% increase in pressure requires a 15% increase in spark voltage.